About community housing

 Redirects

-HUD will still accept redirects where it has provided a commitment to do so or where funding has been provided for redirects through a specific programme.
-This means that some separately funded services such as, Housing First and Rapid Rehousing, where immediate access to housing and client choice are key service elements are not included in the redirects approach.
+We’ll still accept redirects that we’ve committed to or where we’ve provided funding for a redirect through a specific programme.
+This means that some separately funded services, such as housing first and rapid rehousing where immediate access to housing and client choice are key service elements, are not included in the redirects approach.

 Exceptions

-Redirects from councils that have already transferred to social housing can be relisted as social housing on becoming vacant and renewed in line with current practices.
+Redirects from councils that have already transferred to social housing can be relisted as social housing once vacant and renewed in line with current practices.

-Council housing transferred to a CHP prior to 1 July 2024 that is currently tenanted as a redirect can continue when vacancies arise and a new tenant is placed from the Housing Register.
+Council housing transferred to a community housing provider prior to 1 July 2024 that’s currently tenanted as a redirect can continue when vacancies happen and a new tenant is placed from the Housing Register.

 Contact us

-If you are a registered Community Housing Provider, please contact your Business Development Manager if you have any questions.
+If you’re a registered community housing provider, please contact your usual contact if you’ve any questions.

 For other new build opportunities, please contact public_housing_panel_procurement@hud.govt.nz.